Toggle: English / Spanish

 - Kidney stones

 - Muscle cramping and weakness

 Exams and Tests

 Bartter syndrome is usually suspected when a blood test finds a low level of potassium in the blood.
 Unlike other forms of kidney disease, this condition does not cause high blood pressure.
 There is a tendency toward low blood pressure.
-Other signs of this syndrome include:
+Laboratory tests may show:

 - High levels of , calcium, and

 - High levels of the hormones renin and aldosterone in the blood